webandras/docker-wordpress/README.md

 ## Bash scripts in `bin` folder

-Useful and makes it faster to run common tasks.
+Useful and makes it faster to run some common tasks.
 Check them out.

 ## Useful WP CLI commands